KooshaOm/Escape-079-Retro-Game/README.md

 - **Setup Instructions**:
   1. **CPUlator Computer System Simulator**:
      - [Visit CPUlator](https://cpulator.01xz.net/?sys=nios-de1soc).
+     - Set `Language:` to `C` by clicking on the dropdown menu at the top of the UI.
      - Download the `concatenatedMainFile.c` file from the repository.
      - Copy the source code from the file and paste it into the CPUlator simulator.